 This is contrary to traditional thinking, but is a liberating perspective.
 Their is greater power in gaining strength rather than losing a weakness.

 This “Gain” mindset can also be applied to our habits.
 What habit do you want to give up in 2014?
 Instead of focusing on quitting the habit, try focusing on replacing the habit with something more fulfilling.
 In essence, gaining a new and better habit.

 I love starting a new year.
 It allows all of us to refresh, forget what was behind, and focus on new possibilities.

 Here are 3 questions to ponder as you refresh your perspective and begin the new year.

-What will you seek to gain in 2014?
+What will you seek to gain over the next 3-6 months?

 What habit can you replace with a more fulfilling one?